 Delegates and Advisors will arrive at the Capitol Plaza in Montpelier, where they will receive their conference materials including the bill book, lapel pin, nametag, and placard.
 Everyone will gather in the Governor's Ballroom for the Opening Session and Orientation.

 9:30-9:55am Orientation/Opening Session

-The Youth Governor will give their opening address, the Youth Leadership will be introduced, and the days schedule will be reviewed.
-Students will be dismissed to their committees.
+The Youth Governor will give their opening address and the days schedule will be reviewed.
+10:00am-11:30pm House and Senate Sessions

-10:00am-11:30pm Committees